jorgecalvar/project-client-segmentation/README.md

 ### Tab 2: Clustering technique

-To cluster the customer, we have used KMeans, a simple clustering technique.
+To cluster the customers, we have used KMeans, a simple clustering technique.
 We have only used a few meaningful variables to compute the clusters.
 Using the Elbow method, we decided that we would create 4 customer segments.